ericmedvet/jgea/README.md

 #### Implemented EAs

-JGEA contains a few significatives EAs, i.e., classes implementing `IterativeSolver`.
+JGEA contains a few significative EAs, i.e., classes implementing `IterativeSolver`.

 One, that is at the same time pretty standard and a template that can be realized in many ways depending on the parameters, is `StanderdEvolver`, that corresponds to a *mu + lamda* (or *mu, lambda*, depending on the parameter `overlapping`) *generational model* (see [[1]](#references)).
 `StandardEvolver` parameters are set using the only class constructor: names of the parameters indicate the corresponding meaning.